Enrique1987/Enrique1987/README.md

 ---

-I'm a Data Engineer and Machine Learning Engineer specialized in Forecasting and Rinforcement Learning and Committed to Lifelong Learning as way of life.
+I'm a Data Engineer and Machine Learning Engineer specialized in Forecasting and Rinforcement Learning.
+As a person who really believes that "the only constant is change", I am Committed to Lifelong Learning as way of life.

 I have hands on experience in Machine Learning, ETL in Big Data, Spark programing, deployment on IaaS like Azure.
-Solid Programming expertise in Python.
+Solid Programming expertise in Python an SQL.

 Technologies that I have experience on :